tlh24/att3ntion/README.md

 A[..,i,j,k] = \sum_d Q[..,i,d] * R[..,j,d] * S[..,k,d]
 ```

 I.e. attention is one more term in the summation (this is no longer a dot-product!), and the resulting tensor is one higher dimension.
-To propagate information between the tuple, we can do many things:
+To propagate information within the tuples, we can do many things:
 1. Reduce along one dimension: e.g. for 'conventional' Q-R interactions, we sum over all S's), then apply softmax to the R dimension, selecting one $V_R$ to write to Q.  *This just reduces to conventional attention by way of softmax.*
 2. Reduce and softmax along one dimension, but write twice: for Q-R and Q-S interactions, reduce over S and R, then softmax over R and S, selecting a pair $V_r,V_s$ for writing. *This reduces to conventional attention, with two writes per head.*
 3. Softmax serially along two dimensions, write twice: for Q-R and Q-S interactions, softmax over S and R, then softmax over R and S, selecting a pair $V_r,V_s$ for writing. *More interesting due to the (decomposed) 2D softmax, which supports interaction terms.*